Jedmeyer/SolarSim/README.md

 This may or may not give feedback while running.
 TBD

-Next, feed this output into the graphics program by running:
+Next, feed this output into the graphics program in the readin folder by running.
+First edit the ofstream line in proto-draw.cpp to the filepath you want (or leave it as is for a predtermined calculation).
+Then run:

-	make gui
+	make proto-draw

-	./gui < ../output/_filename_.txt

-where you replace the filename that you entered.

-Alternatively, you can skip the first two steps and gnereate graphics output from a pre-generated example such as

-	./gui < ../output/run1.txt
+	./proto-draw

+Click the play button to begin, and the reset button to restart the graphical output.

 By:

 Spencer Eanes

 Jacob Cabbage

 Jason Dickmeyer